MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 We recommend optimizing the storage cost for your SAP workload.
 Storage is an essential component of an SAP workload.
 Storage contains active data and backup data that is critical to your organization.
 Storage affects the performance, availability, and recoverability of an SAP workload.
 It's important to have the right performance at the right cost.
 Here are recommendations to help you reach this goal.

 **Use reserved capacity storage type.** There are several storage options available to choose from based on the workload requirement.
-Managed disks, blog storage, and backup storage can support an SAP workload in various combinations.
+Managed disks, blob storage, and backup storage can support an SAP workload in various combinations.
 Each of these options comes with storage reservation options that lower overall costs for persistent data.

 For more information, see: